Bill Cooper (baseball)

-William J. Cooper (February 19, 1915 - March 10, 1985), nicknamed "Flash", was an American Negro league catcher in the 1930s and 1940s.
+William J. Cooper (February 19, 1915 - March 10, 1985), nicknamed "Flash", was an American Negro league baseball catcher in the 1930s and 1940s.

 A native of Sumter, South Carolina, Cooper attended Morris Brown College.
 He made his Negro leagues debut in 1937 with the Atlanta Black Crackers.
 He went on to play for the Philadelphia Stars, served in the US Army during World War II, and finished his career in 1946 with the New York Black Yankees.
 Cooper died in Philadelphia, Pennsylvania in 1985 at age 70.

 Cooper married Imogene McAtty and had 1 daughter, Sheila Cooper.
 He has 3 grandchildren Zenda Clinton, William Clinton and Isaac Clinton.
 He also has 6 great-grandchildren (as of July 2024).